 Despite the moderate pay increases active duty service members have received for decades, cuts to social welfare programs to pay for tax cuts for corporations and the wealthiest Americans have meant cuts to programs that military families often depend on.
 Recent efforts to weaken protections against predatory lenders can make it even harder for military families to get ahead.
 To ensure economic fairness and opportunity for military families, our priorities include:

 Military spouses are chronically unemployed or underemployed due to frequent moves and licensing requirements that vary from state to state.
-Full implementation of the Military Spouse Employment Act of 2018, further streamlining federal hiring for military spouses, allowing reciprocal professional licensing at the state level, and continuing the federal reimbursement for professional licensing fees incurred due to moves will make job searches easier for military spouses — improving financial security, retention, and readiness in the process.
+Full implementation of the Military Spouse Employment Act of 2018, further streamlining federal hiring for military spouses, allowing reciprocal professional licensing at the state level, and continuing the federal reimbursement for professional licensing fees incurred due to moves will make job searches easier for military spouses—improving financial security, retention, and readiness in the process.

 —Department of Defense, Report on Predatory Lending Practices Directed at Members of the Armed Forces & Their Dependents

 Changes to TRICARE coverage, GI Bill benefit transfers, and retirement options make it more difficult for active duty military families to plan for their future.
 Benefits promised to and earned by today’s active duty families should be there for them when they retire.
+Among other things, the Defense Health Agency’s planned consolidation of military healthcare services must be done deliberately—and in a way that minimizes impacts on military family members.

 Voter ID and proof-of-address requirements can make it difficult for military families new to an area to produce the necessary documentation to vote, and these burdens can disenfranchise military and civilian voters alike.